mjaddis/rdss-message-api-specification/README.md

 The message itself that contains free-form text that provides information about the event that is being logged.

-All Messages sent and received by the application **MUST** be logged and **MUST** have the following details logged:

-- The name of the channel that the message was sent to, or received from.
-- All Message Headers, in the format of `key : value`.

-Log message originators **MUST** also provide additional useful information relevant to the granularity of the severity against which the log message is being generated.
+All Messages sent and received by the application **MUST** be logged and **MUST** contain, at a minimum, the Message Header information (via [Structured Data](#structured-data)), along with meaningful information relevant to the granularity of the severity against which the log message is being generated.

 ## Application Error Codes